 My favorite sports shorts are the Nike Dry Tempo running shorts, which I wear for pretty much any sporting activity because I think they’re fun and colorful and flattering on my leg shape.
 Any shorts of this style are what I recommend packing for Puerto Rico and hiking in El Yunque.

 The same goes for what shirts to wear while hiking in El Yunque.
 You want something lightweight.
 You want something that if you start sweating (which you definitely will), then you will not be wringing it out when you get back to your car.
-I wore a lightweight, very light colored cotton t-shirt and it was mostly fine for my main day of hiking.
+I wore a lightweight, very light colored cotton t-shirt (like these great vintage tees from J.Crew) and it was mostly fine for my main day of hiking.

 I would recommend something that isn’t tight fitting because of the humidity.
 I packed a few running tank-tops made of sweat-wicking material and I was actually glad I opted for a loose-fitting t-shirt instead because I could feel the breeze a lot more and when I started sweating it didn’t cling to me.